Branch Youth Council

 Is there any age requirements?

-The Branch Youth Council is open to all Scout, Venturer Scout and Rover Scout members of Queensland Branch aged between 13 and 23 on the 1st July 2017.
+The Branch Youth Council is open to all Scout, Venturer Scout and Rover Scout members of Queensland Branch aged between 13 and 23 on July 1st.
 Members are selected by a selection committee and appointment is by invitation from the Chief Commissioner of Queensland.

 How long does the appointment last?